mokurin000/petpet-rs/README.md

 ![more visual performance line chart](img/speed_to_cpu-time.png)

-Note that **format of the input image must be the same as suffix name explains**,
+Note that **format of the input image must be the same as its extension explains**,

 otherwise you will get an error like `Bad Signature`!